Huegoxaga/notes/linux/README.md

 ### NPM

+- `npm install -g npm@latest` update the npm to the last version.
 - `npm install -g package-name` -g means install globally.
 - `npm install` install packages listed in `package.json` file.
 - `npm update` update packages listed in `package.json` file and update the `package.json` file.
+- `npm list` list install package in the project folder.
+- `npm list -g --depth=0` list all globally installed package, only show the root folder name.

 ### mssql

 - SQL Server
+- run `yum install mysql` and `yum install mysql-server` to install
+- run `service mysqld start` to start.
+- need `php` and `php-mysql` to work with PHP.
 - Initially root username is `root`, password is empty string.
 - `mysqladmin -u root password 'newpassword'` set password for root account
-- `mysql -u root -p` login to root. enter password after prompt.
+- `mysql -u root -p` login to root and start the mysql command interface. enter password after prompt.
 - `mysql -u userName -p` login to a user account. enter password after prompt.
 - `mssql -u userName -p password` connect to SQL Server with password entered.
 - SQL account information is stored in the tables of the mysql database.
 See more about account management in SQL notes.